 All Saints Anglican Church was designated a Registered Heritage Structure by the Heritage Foundation of Newfoundland and Labrador in 2005 due to its historic and aesthetic value.

-All Saints Anglican Church has aesthetic value because it is a good example of Gothic Revival construction.
-Constructed in wood, this church follows a simple basilica plan and has a steeply pitched roof.
-Above the main entrance, high in the gable is a round window known as the children’s window.
-Long, peaked three paned windows line both sides of the church and they are finished in a blue glass that shimmers when the sun shines on them.
-The church has a smaller peaked porch where the main entrance is, and at the rear is a peaked addition which holds the altar, and a tower with a spire.
-The apse features triple stepped lancet windows while the tower is square with a low spire.
+All Saints Anglican Church has aesthetic value because it is a good example of outport Gothic Revival style, constructed of wood and featuring a steeply pitched roof.
+Long, pointed arch windows, some with textured, coloured glass, line both sides of the church.
+Above the main entrance porch, high in the gable is a round window.
+At the rear is the chancel, featuring three pointed arch windows, and a square tower with a low spire.
 All Saints Anglican Church has further aesthetic value due to its environmental setting.
-It is located on an open space high in the community facing the harbour.
-The church has always been used as a navigational aid for mariners, the steep roof being highly visible from the water.
+It is located on a high open space facing the harbour.
+The church was traditionally used as a navigational aid for mariners due to its visibility from the ocean.

 Source: Heritage Foundation of Newfoundland and Labrador property file “English Harbour – All Saints Anglican Church – FPT 257”